Simultaneous Spatial and Functional Form

 B. Linear Expansions of Non-Linear Functions

-If one computed
+If one computed and subsequently

 for every iteration of the maximization of the